chlorinejs/cl2-service/README.md

-# Chlorine Web REPL
+# Chlorine service

-Web REPL for Clojure/ChlorineJS
+Chlorine compiling service to use with Plunker (http://plnkr.co/)

 Chlorine (formerly Clojurejs) is a naive implementation of a Clojure subset language to Javascript translator.